oooo111/Hyper-Recommendation/README.md

 # Hyper-Recommendation

+The research point of this project is multi-task learning in the recommendation system.
+By introducing preference vectors, multiple tasks can be optimized simultaneously and hope to achieve Pareto optimality.
+The basic idea is that the parameters of the Gate are provided by the hypernetwork.
+The input of the hypernetwork is a set of preference vectors (1×task_num), and the output is the weight of the Gate.

 ## Existing problems
 - The preference vector cannot reach Pareto optimality, and behaves as a process of continuous Pareto improvement.